Ehryk/ContextMenuTools/README.txt

 Always Show Open With
 Default Key: e
 - Windows likes to pick and choose based on the file type when to give you the Open With... context menu entry.
-This forces the entry to be present no matter what file type is right clicked, however this causes a dual "Open With..." entry where windows would normally show it.
+This forces the entry to be present no matter what file type is right clicked, however this causes a dual "Open With..." entry in situations where windows would normally show it.